HotCakeX/Harden-Windows-Security/Wiki posts/Miscellaneous/Answers to the Basic Frequently Asked Questions.md

 ## Can You Alter The Requirements?

-No. The [requirements](https://github.com/HotCakeX/Harden-Windows-Security#requirements-) are very basic and minimum, they are even less than what's required by Windows 11 minim hardware.
+No. The [requirements](https://github.com/HotCakeX/Harden-Windows-Security#requirements-) are very basic and minimum, they are even less than what's required by Windows 11 minimum hardware.

 <br>